 No equity in a property you own already to put towards the new mortgage.

+The higher your deposit, the easier you will find getting a mortgage as a first time buyer.
 A smaller deposit means your mortgage will have to cover more of the property's total price.

 For example, if you saved £20,000 for a deposit on a £200,000 home, this would cover 10% of the cost.
 You would need a mortgage for the remaining £180,000, meaning its loan to value (LTV) is 90% of the purchase price.